 “Sandy would strike me out two or three times a game,” said Willie Mays of the San Francisco Giants.
 “And I knew every pitch he was going to throw — fastball, breaking ball or whatever.
 Actually, he would let you look at it.
 And you still couldn’t hit it.”
 Pete Rose, baseball’s all-time hit leader, also had trouble hitting Koufax, batting an anemic .175 against him.
 Hank Aaron, it seemed, was among the few hitters that had Koufax’s number.
 In 114 career at-bats against him, Aaron hit .368, with an on-base percentage of .433.
 And Koufax admitted in one interview to having a good bit of trouble with Roberto Clemente of the Pittsburgh Pirates, especially in 1963.
 Others also saw a few weaknesses in Koufax.
 According to base-stealing threat Lou Brock of the St. Louis Cardinals, “Koufax couldn’t field bunts well or hold runners on base too well. ” Trouble was, said Brock, with Koufax on the mound, “nobody got on base too often.”

-To find more sports stories at this website, please visit the “Annals of Sport” category page, or or “Baseball Stories,” a topics page with thumbnail sketches and links to 14 other baseball stories at this website.
+To find more sports stories at this website, please visit the “Annals of Sport” category page, or “Baseball Stories,” a topics page with thumbnail sketches and links to 14 other baseball stories.
 Thanks for visiting – and if you like what you see here, please consider supporting this website.
-Thank you. – Jack Doyle
+Thank you. — Jack Doyle

 Frank Finch, “Koufax, Drysdale Eye $1 Million Pact,” Los Angeles Times, February 23, 1966, p.
 B-1.

 Frank Finch, “Big D, Sandy Give Bavasi News Today,” Los Angeles Times, February 24, 1966, p.
 B-1.